0xMehedi/termux-spice/CONTRIBUTING.md

 ### Bear in Mind

 - Follow shell scripting best practices as in [Google’s Shell Style Guide](https://google.github.io/styleguide/shellguide.html)

+- The only exception to Google’s Shell Style Guide is that we require all scripts to be POSIX-compliant

 - Make use of [shellcheck](https://www.shellcheck.net/) to avoid bugs in your shell scripts